NeatNerdPrime/glimmer/README.md

 You may learn more about the differences between various Glimmer DSLs by checking out the [Glimmer DSL Comparison Table](#glimmer-dsl-comparison-table).

-**Why not just use SWT, LibUI, GTK, Tk, FOX Toolkit, Swing, JavaFX from Ruby directly?**
+**Why not just use SWT, LibUI, GTK, Tk, FOX Toolkit, Swing, or JavaFX from Ruby directly?**

 GUI Toolkits implement low-level GUI rendering concerns.
 And, while some of them do offer object-oriented APIs, their APIs are very verbose and imperative by design due to being low-level APIs.
 As such, they require software engineers to write a lot more low-level code that does not map intuitively to the structure of the GUI visually, slowing down productivity and making maintainability more expensive.